canada-ca/canada-ca.github.io/_posts/2019-02-05-business-registration.md

 ## Benefits of the project for our taxpayers ##

-Together, <abbr="Canada Revenue Agency">CRA</abbr> and <abbr="Treasury Board of Canada Secretariat">TBS</abbr> redesigned the way information can be found on certain small business webpages.
+Together, <abbr title="Canada Revenue Agency">CRA</abbr> and <abbr title="Treasury Board of Canada Secretariat">TBS</abbr> redesigned the way information can be found on certain small business webpages.
 The changes increased the overall task success rate by 39 percentage points!

 We did this by: